devhoodit/icing-on-the-rl/README.md

 |PPO|:hourglass_flowing_sand:(discrete, clip only)|OpenAI|[Proximal Policy Optimization Algorithms](https://arxiv.org/abs/1707.06347)|
 |REINFORCE (vanilla pg)|:heavy_check_mark:||[Simple statistical gradient-following algorithms for connectionist reinforcement learning](https://link.springer.com/article/10.1007/BF00992696)|
 |HER (Hindsight Experience Replay)|:hourglass_flowing_sand:|||

+## Warning
+This project is very very unstable now
+Some interface is high volatile and structure of class might be changed in future (especially hook)

 ## Issue
 If there is any issue in algorithm, code or docs etc. Feel free to make issue